zahlman/zahlman.github.io/posts/2024/07/31/an-open-letter-to-the-psf-coc-wg.md

+# An open letter to the PSF CoC WG

 <!--
-.. title:  An open letter to the PSF CoC WG
 .. category: the-PSF
 -->